-Yes, the Oscars are just around the corner and yes, there are still a bunch of nominated films I haven’t seen either.
-Amour and Lincoln and Django are at the top of the list (at least I caught the hilarious and bloody “Djesus Uncrossed” this morning!), though I have no idea how they’d possibly surpass Silver Linings Playbook in terms of grace and intelligence and entertainment value.
-Suffice it to say, it was a good year for cinema.
-One film that’s stuck with me that hasn’t been mentioned with the rest of the pack is Judd Apatow’s This Is 40.
-Judd, as we all know, has been carving out quite an adultescence-shaped niche for himself these past ten years, and after scaling Mt.
-Blockbuster as writer/director of The 40 Year-Old Virgin and Knocked Up (and producer of Bridesmaids), Judd has pursued a more eccentric and personal direction, first with the vastly underrated Funny People and then last year with This Is 40.
+Judd Apatow, as we all know, has been carving out quite an adultescence-shaped niche for himself these past ten years.
+After scaling Mt.
+Blockbuster as writer/director of The 40 Year-Old Virgin and Knocked Up, and producer of Bridesmaids, he has pursued a more eccentric and personal direction, first with the vastly underrated Funny People, and then in 2012 with This Is 40 (and now with Trainwreck in 2015).
 Like all of his work, This Is 40 is not something one feels entirely comfortable “recommending” (see this post on Louis CK), as the crudeness quotient is extremely high.
 If you just can’t go there, that’s understandable.
 (One longs for the days of Freaks and Geeks when network censors forced Judd and his team to write around the rules in creative ways, a la Seinfeld).
-In fact, given the first five painfully awkward minutes of This Is 40 (a truthful but perhaps unnecessarily full-throttle riff on Viagra) you almost get the impression he is trying to alienate certain parts of the population that would resonate with a lot of the content.
+In fact, given the first five painfully awkward minutes of This Is 40–a truthful but perhaps unnecessarily full-throttle riff on Viagra–you almost get the impression he is trying to alienate certain parts of the population that would resonate with a lot of the content.
 Who knows.

 Then there are the relational dynamics of his films, which are uncommonly precise.
 In This Is 40, for example, the “change agenda” (to quote Barb Ryan) has to run its course, the marital mythologies (the Shoulds and Oughts) have to be dismantled, both husband and wife have to reach their breaking points before tenderness can re-emerge or their love be reborn.
 But reborn it is.
 The “mirror of love” (R. Davies) brings them both to their knees–control totally backfires–and in the wreckage they find a way forward.
 It’s powerful.